 EPA Registered Mosquito Repellents

-- NEVBD has also developed a brief guide to insect repellents, explaining how they work, when you should think about using one, and busting some common myths about insect repellents that you might have heard.
+- NEVBD developed the Insect Repellent Essentials: A Brief Guide, explaining how they work, when you should think about using one, and busting some common myths about insect repellents that you might have heard.

 Protective Clothing Best Practices

-- You can also treat your clothing with products containing 0.5% permethrin.
+You can treat your clothing with products containing 0.5% permethrin to prevent mosquito bites.
 Permethrin can be used to treat boots, clothing and camping gear and remain protective through several washings.
 Permethrin should never be used directly on skin!

 Keeping Mosquitoes Out of Your Home

 Remove standing water!
 This is one of the most important things you can do to stop mosquitoes from breeding and flying around your home.

 - Places you should always check for standing water can include:

 - Buckets and wheelbarrows